 How much Aetna coverage do Dayton families need?

-A common rule-of-thumb is 10–12× annual household income — for Dayton's estimated median household income of $83,140, that's roughly $831,400 in coverage.
-Aetna's product lineup includes face values that scale to most household needs, but whether their rate for that amount beats the other carriers in the market depends on your specific profile.
-A licensed Ohio broker will price Aetna against the competition in under 10 minutes.
+A common rule-of-thumb is 10–12× annual household income — see the data card above for Dayton's local income benchmark.
+Aetna's product lineup includes face values that scale to most household needs, but whether their rate beats the other carriers in the market depends on your specific profile.
+A licensed independent Ohio agent will price Aetna against the competition in under 10 minutes.

 Before committing to any carrier, it's worth understanding how Aetna quotes stack up against the rest of the market.
 Use our comparison tool for product-level side-by-sides, or request a free quote below to see real Aetna rates for your specific profile.